Corowa: Township development

 Land was surveyed in 1857 at Corowa by Surveyor Adams and the next year the township was proclaimed.
 In September 1859 a meeting was held to consider the erection of a bridge between Wahgunyah and Corowa to replace the punt.
 Construction of a bridge was commenced early in 1861.

 Corowa Post Office opened on 1 January 1861.

 In 1861 an Anglican church was built at Corowa on land donated by John Foord.

 The first bridge across the Murray River between Wahgunyah and Corowa was a privately-built toll-bridge, constructed by a group of investors known as the Wahgunya Murray River Bridge Company.
 The bridge across the river, a laminated timber arch structure, was completed in September 1862 at the cost of ten thousand pounds.

 It was reported in 1868 that Corowa "was fast becoming one of the most important of the border districts".
 Buildings erected that year included a new store, two hotels and a new court-house.

 A branch of the Bank of New South Wales was established in a new brick structure at Corowa in 1874.
 The building of a Roman Catholic church commenced in September 1874.
 A report in 1875 stated that Corowa as a township "was making rapid strides".
 The township had a total of seven hotels.
 A "private township" had been laid out at Corowa on land formerly owned by Sanger and Foord, with the land selling at £80 to £100 per acre.
 The Government township, laid out about two miles from the river, was deemed a failure.

 In 1878 a public meeting was held in Corowa to agitate for the New South Wales government to purchase the bridge and declare it free for public use.

 A report published in The Sydney Mail in October 1879 stated that Corowa township consisted of one thoroughfare containing the business houses.
 On a nearby hill the residences of the wealthier residents had been erected.
 It was claimed that the Government town of Corowa, two miles from the river, was "a vast wilderness".
-It was postulated that the reason for the failure of this township to develop was the fact that only one approach to the bridge from that point could be obtained.
+It was postulated that the reason for the failure of this township to develop was that only one approach to the bridge from that point could be obtained.
 The toll for crossing the bridge was said to be "somewhat exorbitant", and prevented free intercourse between Corowa and Wahgunyah.

 Later developments

 In 1882 negotiations were held between the governments of Victoria and New South Wales which resulted in the purchase of the bridge between Wahgunyah and Corowa.
 The bridge was opened for public use, free of tolls and charges, an event celebrated on 7 July 1882 with a sports day and fireworks.

 A Presbyterian church and an Oddfellows' Hall were built at Corowa in 1886.

 In October 1892, the Corowa railway line opened from Culcairn.
 It closed in January 1989.

-In the 1890s, Corowa was the site of several important conferences leading to the federation of the various colonies into the Commonwealth of Australia in 1901.
+In 1893, Corowa was the site of the Corowa Conference, which led to the federation of the various colonies into the Commonwealth of Australia in 1901.